 11. The track list could be seen as a metaphor for their lives in the 1970’s.
-After forming the band in 1971 they had enormous success in a short space of time and the associated burden that came with it.
+After forming the band in ’71 they had enormous success in a short space of time, and heavily experienced the associated burden that came with it.
 Money, parties, and drugs all took their toll.
-Don Henley came up with the title and concept into which the other band members added songs.
+Don Henley came up with the concept and title into which the other band members added songs.

-12. “Hotel California” opens the album almost like an overture, encapsulating the themes that were to follow on the album.
+12. “Hotel California” opens the album almost like an overture, encapsulating the themes that were to follow on later down the tracklist.

-15. ‘New Kid in Town’ was about being the hot new band and watching as the next hot new band came into town: “Everybody’s talking… people starting walking…”
+15. ‘New Kid in Town’ was about being the hot new band and watching as the next group on everybody’s lips came into town: “Everybody’s talking… people starting walking…”

 18. ‘Pretty maids all in a row” is a reference to lines cocaine.

-19. The last track on the album, the bleak ‘The Last Resort’ ends with what feels like a comment on the industry and/or the changing culture of California: “You call someplace paradise, kiss it goodbye.”
+19. The last track on the album, the bleak ‘The Last Resort’, ends with what feels like a comment on the industry and the changing culture of California: “You call someplace paradise, kiss it goodbye.”

 Just How BIG Was This Album?

-21. To date, the album has sold more than 21.5 million copies.
-That is six million less than Fleetwood Mac’s Rumours and 10 million less than their own Greatest Hits that was released just before Hotel California. (source)
+21. To date, the album has sold more than 21.5 million copies – that’s massive!
+Still, that is six million less than Fleetwood Mac’s Rumours and a whopping 10 million less than their very own Greatest Hits that was released just before Hotel California. (source)